Westenhanger Castle: History

-In its heyday, Westenhanger Castle was a fortified 14th-century quadrangular manor house reflecting the opulence of its owners at that time.
+Westenhanger Castle was a fortified 14th-century quadrangular manor house reflecting the opulence of its owners at that time.
 However, its history began almost 1,000 years ago, in 1035, when King Canute owned the estate.

 The de Criol family, descendants of Bertram de Criol, were initially responsible in 1343 for the building of a permanent structure on the site.
 The castle stayed in the family until the Wars of the Roses when Sir Thomas de Criol or Kyriell was beheaded the day after the Second Battle of St Albans by order of Queen Margaret of Anjou.
 Sir Thomas de Criol had no sons, and Westenhanger came to his son-in-law, Sir John Fogge.
 The manor house at the time contained 126 rooms.

 Westenhanger has a rich history with royalty and nobility, being connected with Henry II, Rosamund de Clifford, Edward Poynings, Henry VIII, Queen Elizabeth I, Customer Smythe and Lord Strangford.

 In 1588, under the ownership of Customer Smythe, Queen Elizabeth used the castle as the command centre for Kent's 14,000 troops who were to defend the south coast from the Spanish Armada.

 In 1656, the exiled Charles II was persuaded to return to England, and Westenhanger, ideally located close to the English coast.
 Thousands of armed men were instructed to hide in the surrounding woodlands and when the King entered the house, word would be given for them to rush in and murder the King and his followers.
 However, the King was forewarned as he was about to leave for England.

+Westerhanger descended in the Smythe family until the death in 1869 without issue of Percy Smythe, 8th Viscount Strangford, the last Viscount Strangford.
+The Westerhanger estate was inherited by his nephew Capt Hugh Baillie, who died without issue in 1876.